sebaJoSt/BlaeckSerial/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
-A clear and concise description of what the bug is.

 **Before sending a bug report**
 1. Try reducing your sketch to the bare minimum.
-2. (If possible) Remove other Arduino libraries and check if the bug still exists
+2. Remove other Arduino libraries (if possible) and check if the bug still exists
 3. Try to reproduce the problem consistently

+**Describe the bug**
+A clear and concise description of what the bug is.

+**Minimal Sketch**
+Insert your minimal sketch below, use "Insert code"-Button <>

 **To Reproduce**
 Steps to reproduce the behavior e.g.:
-1. Include minimal sketch which has just the code to reproduce the error
+1. Upload the sketch
+2. Open Serial Port Monitor
-2. Send <BLAECK.WRITE_DATA>
+3. Send <BLAECK.WRITE_DATA>
-3. Check the data bytes of the first signal
+4. Check the data bytes of the first signal
-4. See error
+5. See error

 No additional hardware should be required to reproduce the error.